-What Cyn says of the politics of the 1960s and 70s is
+What Cyn says about the politics of the 1960s and 70s is

-true, allowing for her own political prejudices.
-The Cuban Missile Crisis
+true, allowing for her perspective.
+The Cuban Missile Crisis (1962) could have

-Profumo Affair.
-The Labour Party won the election in October 1964 and Wilson
+Labour Party won the election in October 1964 and Wilson became Prime Minister.

 The Troubles was the UK name for the conflict in Northern

 Edward Heath was the Prime Minister.
 The Three-Day Week took place in the first